 Baptism does snatch us from the power of sin and death and brings us into the new life of the children of God, but it does not free us from human weakness and the inclination to sin.
 That is why we need a place where we can be reconciled with God again and again.
 That place is confession.[1425-1426]

 The sacrament of Reconciliation is available at any time.
-At St. John's Church, Father Dale will be at the confessional on Saturdays between 3:45 pm and 4:45 pm.
+At St. John's Church, Father Christian will be at the confessional a half hour before weekend Masses.
 He is available by appointment as well.

 Children who are in grade two (7 years of age), will be preparing for this sacrament and for the reception of Holy Communion soon.
 If you have not registered your child please do so by contacting their teacher at St. Joseph School or the Parish office.